 So when in 2016 the director of the Penitentiary System in Bolivia approached Tutator to develop a case management system for all the prisons in the country we were both excited about the possibility of helping improve the conditions for the detainees, but also apprehensive about the possibility that such a tool might be used for reinforcing an already bad system rather than improving it.
 After consulting with a number of international organizations (UNODC, ICRC) we decided that this was an opportunity for Tutator to get their foot in the door of the Bolivian prison system, working from the bottom up to try to improve the system and the conditions of the detainees.

 We started the work in late 2016 to develop a system with the goals of:

-expand the functionality of the system.
+Following the success of the deployment of the first version, Tutator was contracted by the Bolivian government to expand the functionality of the system.
 Today the software is in its third version and the recent modules include:

 As of 2020 the plan for the Ministry of Interior is to expand the use of the system to cover 100% of the prisons in all the country.

 One of the biggest weaknesses of the Bolivian State was the lack of up-to-date information on people deprived of liberty.
 SIPENBOL addresses this problem and with the implementation of the system in almost the entire country, the State has real data that allows it to make better decisions and formulate public policies aimed at improving the conditions of these people.

 Likewise, with the second version of SIPENBOL, the interdisciplinary teams are included so that, through the system, they can carry out more specialized follow-up of the cases they attend and ensure continuity in assistance, even if there is a change of staff.
 This will have a positive impact on the work carried out with each person deprived of liberty and a more effective service will be provided.